EricNohara/FFOracle-Frontend/README.md

 ```

-Consult your backend / env docs for the exact variable names.
+Contact us for the relevant API keys.

 ---